BestTimesToVisit.com Logo

 Wander the Medieval Old Town at Dawn

 Step back in time by exploring the UNESCO World Heritage Old Town of Rhodes as the sun begins to paint the sky.
-Get lost in its labyrinthine alleys, discover hidden courtyards, and feel the history emanating from the ancient stones before the crowds descend.
+Get lost in the labyrinthine alleys, discover hidden courtyards, and feel the history emanating from the ancient stones before the crowds descend.
+Look for the intricate stonework and the vibrant bougainvillea cascading over ancient walls.

 Savor Local Flavors in a Traditional Taverna